KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Floating-point conversion

 A double-precision real number is defined as 1 bit for the sign, 11 bits for the exponent, 52 bits for the mantissa, and a bias of 1023.
 Therefore, the function $\fdbl : \R \rightarrow \{0,...,2^{64}-1\}$ that converts a real number to a 64-bit unsigned integer can be expressed as follows:

 where $\fsig(x)$ is the significand of $x$, and $\fexp(x)$ the exponent of $x$.
-They satisfy the following equation:
+They satisfy the following (in)equations:

 Also, $\frnd$ rounds the fractional part of the argument in some way.
-If you are using IEEE754-compliant arithmetic registers, this calculation is not required for conversion; the unsafe cast operation is sufficient.
+If you are using IEEE754-compliant arithmetic registers, this computation is not required for conversion; the unsafe cast operation is sufficient.

 To convert a 64-bit unsigned integer value to a real value in $[0,1)$, simply divide it by $2^{64}$.
-However, if it is rounded by $\frnd$, the gradient will be $0$ and back-propagation will not be possible.
+However, if it is rounded by $\frnd$, the derivative is $0$ and back-propagation is not possible.
 For this reason, consider the continuous function $\gdbl : \R \rightarrow [0,1)$, assuming there is no $\frnd$:

 Except for discontinuous parts, we can assume the following equations: